WasmEdge/docs/docs/embed/c/reference/latest.md

 ### Host Module Registrations

 [Host functions](https://webassembly.github.io/spec/core/exec/runtime.html#syntax-hostfunc) are functions outside WebAssembly and passed to WASM modules as imports.
 In WasmEdge, the host functions are composed into host modules as `WasmEdge_ModuleInstanceContext` objects with module names.
 Please refer to the [Host Functions in WasmEdge Runtime](#host-functions) for the details.

 In this chapter, we show the example for registering the host modules into a `VM` context.
+Noticed that the developers should guarantee the availability of the registered module instance, and should delete the module instance when it will not be used.

 ```c
 WasmEdge_VMContext *VMCxt = WasmEdge_VMCreate(NULL, NULL);